-On February 11, 2011, the Obama administration delivered a report to Congress that lays out the administration's plan to reform the U.S. housing finance market, including options for structuring the government's long-term role in a housing finance system in which the private sector is the dominant provider of mortgage credit.
-The report recommends winding down Freddie Mac and Fannie Mae, stating that the administration will work with FHFA to determine the best way to responsibly reduce the role of Freddie Mac and Fannie Mae in the market and ultimately wind down both institutions.
-The report recommends using a combination of policy levers to wind down Freddie Mac and Fannie Mae, shrink the government's footprint in housing finance, and help bring private capital back to the mortgage market, including: (i) increasing guarantee fees; (ii) increasing private capital ahead of Freddie Mac and Fannie Mae guarantees and phasing in a 10% down payment requirement; (iii) reducing conforming loan limits; and (iv) winding down Freddie Mac and Fannie Mae's investment portfolios.
-At this time we have no ability to predict what regulatory and legislative policies or actions the Trump administration, Congress or FHFA will pursue with respect to Freddie Mac.
+On February 11, 2011, the Obama administration delivered a report to Congress that laid out the administration's plan to reform the U.S. housing finance market, including options for structuring the government's long-term role in a housing finance system in which the private sector is the dominant provider of mortgage credit.
+The report recommended winding down Freddie Mac and Fannie Mae, stating that the administration would work with FHFA to determine the best way to responsibly reduce the role of Freddie Mac and Fannie Mae in the market and ultimately wind down both institutions.
+The report also recommended using a combination of policy levers to wind down Freddie Mac and Fannie Mae, shrink the government's footprint in housing finance, and help bring private capital back to the mortgage market, including: (i) increasing guarantee fees; (ii) increasing private capital ahead of Freddie Mac and Fannie Mae guarantees and phasing in a 10% down payment requirement; (iii) reducing conforming loan limits; and (iv) winding down Freddie Mac and Fannie Mae's investment portfolios.
+On March 27, 2019, President Trump issued a memorandum on federal housing finance reform.
+The President directed the Secretary of the Treasury to develop a plan for administrative and legislative reforms as soon as practicable to achieve housing reform goals that include the following: ending the conservatorships of Freddie Mac and Fannie Mae; facilitating competition in the housing finance market; establishing regulation of Freddie Mac and Fannie Mae that safeguards their safety and soundness and minimizes the risks they pose to the financial stability of the United States; and providing that the federal government is properly compensated for any explicit or implicit support it provides to Freddie Mac and Fannie Mae.
+At this time we have no ability to predict what regulatory and legislative policies or actions the Trump administration (including its stated intention to take action on federal housing policy), Congress or FHFA will pursue with respect to Freddie Mac.